ray-project/enhancements/reps/2023-03-20-air-storage-path.md

 data in one place.

-Specifying this common persistent storage location and discussing the implementation of the synchronization is subject of this REP.
+Specifying this common persistent storage location and discussing the implementation of the synchronization is the subject of this REP.

 ### General Motivation